-As the limo sped away from the hotel, Parr looked at the president, who was 70 years old.
+As the limo sped away from the hotel, Parr looked at the president, who was 70 years old then.
 His face seemed gray and his lips were a little blue.
 But nothing else seemed overtly, seriously wrong.
-Weighing his options, Parr was concerned that if they took the president to the hospital and he wasn't seriously injured, “it might trigger a financial crisis,” according to a new book by Del Quentin Wilber, Rawhide Down (Henry Holt, $27).
+Weighing his options, Parr was concerned that if they took the president to the hospital and he hadn’t been seriously injured, “it might trigger a financial crisis,” according to a new book by Del Quentin Wilber, Rawhide Down (Henry Holt, $27).

 “I think Parr was worried that if he’s wrong and the president goes there, the world would start reporting, ‘Oh my God, there’s something wrong with the president,’” Wilber said in an interview with The Fiscal Times.
-“And then the stock markets would tank — that’s what was going on in his mind.
+“Then the stock markets would tank—that’s what was going on in his mind.
 He did not want to be wrong and cause a panic.”

 “I think we should go to the hospital,” Parr told Reagan.
 “Okay,” said the president.